arshmann2003/PersonalWebsite/README.md

 # PersonalWebsite
-Personal website to display my projects and course work
+Portfolio website to display my projects and course work